 CRA-4.12.14 For the purposes of Paragraph CRA-4.12.10, the records must contain the relevant data that constitute the characteristics of the order, including those that link an order with the executed transaction(s) that stems from that order.
-This shall include: (a) Details of the names and numbers of the crypto- assets bought or sold; (b) The quantity; (c) The dates and times of execution; (d) The transaction prices; and (e) A designation to identify the clients in relation to which that transaction has been executed; CRA-4.12.15 A licensed crypto-asset exchange must maintain adequate resources and have back-up facilities in place in order to be capable of reporting at all times.
-CRA-4.12.16 [This Paragraph was deleted in XX 2023].
-CRA-4.12.17 [This Paragraph was deleted in XX 2023].
+This shall include: (a) Details of the names and numbers of the crypto- assets bought or sold; (b) The quantity; (c) The dates and times of execution; (d) The transaction prices; and (e) A designation to identify the clients in relation to which that transaction has been executed; CRA-4.12.15 CRA-4.12.16 [This Paragraph was deleted in April 2023].
+CRA-4.12.17 [This Paragraph was deleted in April 2023].
 Exchange Systems